 Weekly options offer a ready market to its investors.
 The securities traded are liquid and offer an acceptable risk-return deals.
 This includes S&P 500 ETF, DIA, SPY and QQQ.

 Weekly options have a steady and growing market.
 Although relatively new, the ten years worth of weekly option trading has earned it enough recognition to bring a substantial increase in volume traded.

 The short time period is an advantage to those investors who like to profit with limited risks and volatility.
 Since one week does not cover too many events that may cause wide fluctuations in security prices, this minimal exposure makes weekly options attractive and a high-quality investment.

 If standard options offer flexibility, this is truer with a weekly option.
 Most especially for those weekly options that have extended expiration.
 It offers many ways to strategize and manage your portfolio.

-Generally, option trading offers an option to use lower capital than one would in a stock investment.
-This advantage is still possible in weekly option trading.
+Generally, option trading offers the capability to use lower capital than one would in a stock investment.
+This advantage is still possible in weekly options trading.
 A $10,000 capital investment gives a potential earning of up to $2,000 in a month.

 Weekly option trading can be used for so many reasons and in so many ways.
 As sophisticated as it may seem at face value, it only takes some training and consistency to get the most out of your investment in a limited time.